 UPPER RIGHT: Complete contents of the set.
 The set contains a patent pending safe installer for magnet-style wolf tone resonators, a magnetic wolf tone resonator with high quality wool pads, carefully selected for tone, 3 surgical stainless steel button tops with incremented weights, 3 button bottoms (bell brass, surgical stainless steel, knife-blade stainless steel — each with a different hardness to vary response and sound as desired)

 - TO REMOVE THE MAGNETIC RESONATOR: Place the cello on its back, as in step 3, and slide the exterior magnet until the edge is against the F-hole.
 Insert the installation tool and cup the interior magnet with it.
-While holding both the tool and the outer magnet firmly, one in each hand, slide the outer magnet 12 inches or more away from the inner magnet and remove it from the surface of the cello.
+While holding both the tool and the outer magnet securely, one in each hand, slide the outer magnet 12 inches or more away from the inner magnet and remove it from the surface of the cello.
 Then remove the interior magnet from the F-hole using the installation tool.

 Button Clamp Instructions